-Log analysis on WeChat Mini Programs
+Log analysis on WeChat mini-programs

-Using WeChat Mini Program vConsole
+Using WeChat mini-program vConsole

-How to enable vConsole in real-device debugging
+How to enable vConsole in physical device debugging

 How to distinguish log sources